 In terms of site and soil requirements, Shinleaf is relatively versatile.
 It apparently prefers dappled shade or a shady edge, but can grow in shadier sites on well-drained soils.

 Its habitat requirements are also rather flexible, growing in several different kinds of forests, including sandy or loamy woods and on shaded stream banks, especially under hardwoods.
 It usually occurs in non-wetlands, but has been seen occasionally in wetlands.

 In the Adirondack region, Shinleaf can be found in both hardwood and mixed wood forests, under both hardwoods and conifers.
 It grows along many of the trails featured here.
-In the Lake Placid area, for instance, you can find Shinleaf along the Peninsula Interpretive Trail and the Potato Loop Trail at John Brown Farm.
+In the Lake Placid area, for instance, you can find Shinleaf along the Peninsula Nature Trails and the Potato Loop Trail at John Brown Farm.

 - Look for it blooming in shade under Balsam Fir and Hobblebush, near low-growing Dewdrops, which are also blooming around this time.

 - Not too far away look for the orange flowers of another summer bloomer: Spotted Touch-Me-Not.

 - Nearby Clintonias, which bloom in late spring, will have stopped blooming by this time, but are already sporting their deep blue berries.
 Jack-in-the-Pulpit, another late-spring blooming wildflower, will also have gone to fruit, displaying a cone of shiny green berries which will later turn a vibrant red.